JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 ![diff-changes-preferences](img/diff-changes-preferences.jpeg)

-You can also configure whether each change type is placed in the primary/secondary location or ignored completely.
-The ignored changes will be excluded from all newly generated migration scripts by default, instead they will be displayed in the "Ignored" section during preview so that they can be added back manually.
-For Liquibase, you can also set the context and labels that should be used for each change type.
+You can configure the location of each change type, either in the primary or secondary location, or ignore it altogether.
+By default, newly generated migration scripts will exclude ignored changes but display them in the "Ignored" section during preview so that they can be added back manually.
+For Liquibase, you can also set the context and labels to use for each change type.
 #### Merging statements

 Basically, renaming schema elements, such as table name, column name, etc., leads to the two statements: